klayza/4ChanPlunderer/README.md

 ## Completed
+- Stats page that displays a line graph of downloads
 - Implement tab to show console
 - Allow user to toggle which selections will be used
 - Get start/stop to work while downloading images